-The College enrolled approximately 6,356 students.
-The College's student population includes 2,300 16-to-18-year-old students, of which 250 are High Needs Students, 457 apprentices, 859 higher education students, and 2,740 adult learners.
+The College enrolled approximately 6,000 students.
+The College's student population includes 2,689 16-18s, 603 apprentices, 756 higher education students, and 1,547 adult learners.

 Tangible resources include two modern campuses at Redditch and Bromsgrove, various buildings in Deansway Worcester, St Dunstan's building in Worcester, which was significantly refurbished in 2014, two Construction Centres at Alliance House Redditch and Spring Lane Malvern, and Osprey House also in Redditch.
 Most recently The Duckworth Centre became operational in September 2019 following the purchase and refurbishment of new facilities to house Automotive Engineering and Plumbing and Heating Engineering.